 Santa Fe artist working primarily in oils.
 For the past ten years Raquel's paintings have focused New Mexico churches, Southwest architectural features, and high-desert plant life.
 These have lead to her current series and original interest and passion: indoor still-lifes–be they traditional florals and fruit, or more quirky subjects.
 She grew up primarily in Oregon, Texas and Italy and spent several years in North Africa and France as a teen.
 Travel has always been a passion, but living in Northern New Mexico has awakened in her the fascination with light and shadows, color and form.
 She hopes this passion shows in the many subjects she paints.

 Captures the wonder of nature’s ephemera by casting carefully selected specimens into solid sterling silver, ancient bronze, and gold.
 Shells, branches, minerals, coral, pods, and leaves are all transformed into wearable jewelry emphasizing the inherent sculptural and textural qualities of the original.
 Precious and semi-precious stones chosen for their unique qualities embellish and are celebrated in much of the work.
 Every piece tells a story of the profound human connection with nature.
-Laws of Nature is a collaborative process between Michelle McGregor and Suzanne Thornton.
-Each brings a unique perspective and sensibility to the collection along with a passion for design, casting, and fabrication.
-They both live with their families in the high desert landscape of Santa Fe.
+Creator Michelle McGregor brings a unique perspective and sensibility to the collection along with a passion for design, casting, and fabrication.
+She lives with her family in the high desert landscape of Santa Fe.

 Will Geusz, of Willin and Chillin Arts, is a ceramicist, woodworker and sculptor from Albuquerque.
 His creative career began as a mosaic arts apprentice in 2009.
 In 2017 he began working for Metal the Brand as an installation artist.
 Will has created large-scale works for public spaces and events, and started a vigorous practice in a personally constructed studio space.
 Since 2019, his focus has been on slip-cast ceramic sculpture.
 Will sculpts each design and mold, finishing each piece with a unique combination of glazes.
 His artworks range in scale and function, and are often inspired by nature or sci-fi.